marijnh/Eloquent-JavaScript/05_higher_order.md

 The `countBy` function expects a collection (anything that we can loop over with `for`/`of`) and a function that computes a group name for a given element.
 It returns an array of objects, each of which names a group and tells you the number of elements that were found in that group.

-{{index "findIndex method", "indexOf method"}}
+{{index "find method"}}

-It uses another array method—`findIndex`.
-This method is somewhat like `indexOf`, but instead of looking for a specific value, it finds the first value for which the given function returns true.
-Like `indexOf`, it returns -1 when no such element is found.
+It uses another array method—`find`.
+This method goes over the elements in the array and returns the first one for which is somewhat like `indexOf`, but instead of looking for a specific value, it finds the first value for which the given function returns true.
+It returns `undefined` when no such element is found.

 {{index "textScripts function", "Chinese characters"}}